chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

             -> System.Void
 ```

-This shows, in a `git diff` style syntax, the difference in the .dll files before and after the breaking change.
+This shows the difference in the .dll files before and after the breaking change.

-The `--magnitude` command takes two dll paths and returns either `Major` or `Minor` depending on the change.
+The `--magnitude` command takes two paths and returns either `Major` or `Minor` depending on the change.

 ```
 synver --magnitude path/to/first.dll path/to/second.dll